 I do this in interviews, essentially speaking for my client:

 “Susan, we’ve been together a couple of hours and I’ve found that sometimes I have to ask a question twice or three times before I get an answer.
 I know you want to put your best foot forward, but I’m thinking that if Jan hires you, she would be frustrated because she really insists that people on her team listen carefully to her questions and answer them directly.”

 If interviewees permit you to retake control and answer your questions, fine, they passed the test!
 But if you continue having to re-ask questions you’re bound to reject a candidate – also great, because you’ve avoided a costly mis-hire.

 I hope this tip is helpful!
-The blog next week will be some more advanced advice on controlling the interview.
-Until then, Topgrade your team and you will Topgrade your career.
+Until next time, Topgrade your team and you will Topgrade your career.

-To learn more on Topgrading please download our free eGuide
+To learn more about Topgrading, please download our free eGuide.